 In figure 17, we show the particle concentrations for Run C1.5 in order to determine if we can see any trace of the two different mechanisms behind the particle clustering.
-We see that clustering is now apparent for a very broad range of Stokes numbers, ranging from $St{\rm int}=0.3$ to 50.
-Both for small and large values of $St{\rm int}$ do we see blob-like clusters, while for intermediate values the structures are more sheet-like.
+We see that clustering is now apparent for a very broad range of Stokes numbers, ranging from $St{int} = 0.3$ to 50.
+Both for small and large values of St{int} do we see blob-like clusters, while for intermediate values the structures are more sheet like.
 Other than that, there is no real difference in the morphology of structures between small and large Stokes numbers.

-In figure 18 we present similar results as in figures 14 and 16, but now for the low Machnumber case with vortical forcing (Run V1).
-Here there is no indication of anything more than a single peak.
-This peak, which is due to the classical eddy-clustering of Maxey-Riley, is found to be around $St{\rm int} \approx 1$, as expected.
+In figure 18 we present similar results as in figures 14 and 16, but now for the low Mach number case with vortical forcing (Run V1).
+Our results are therefore more similar to earlier ones for incompressible turbulence (see, for example, Ireland, Bragg & Collins 2016a,b).
+Here, there is no indication of anything more than a single peak.
+This peak, which is due to the classical eddy clustering of Maxey & Riley, is found to be around $St{int} \approx 1$, as expected.